berkmancenter/classifurlr/doc/classification_api.md

 The probability, represented as a number from 0 to 1, that the given page is available to users connecting via the given ASN as determined by weighting the results from individual classifiers.

-**blocked**
+**blockPage**

-The probability, represented as a number from 0 to 1, that the given page is being blocked by some entity on the network as determined by weighting the results from individual classifiers.
+The probability, represented as a number from 0 to 1, that the given page is a known block page sent by some entity on the network as determined by weighting the results from individual classifiers.

 **classifiers**

 An array of results, one from each classifier queried, which help determine the final classification response.

 An individual classifier result will have a name and a weight.
 These are set by Classifurlr and used to classify a web response.
-Each classifier result will also have one or more of the probabilities (available &/or blocked).
+Each classifier result will also have one or more probabilities (available, blockPage, etc.).

-Classifurlr uses the weight and probabilities together to determine the overall probabilities for the classification.
+Classifurlr uses the individual weight and probabilities together to determine the overall probabilities for the classification.

 Query for Classifiers
 ---------------------